Anomalous criticality with bounded fluctuations and long-range frustration induced by broken time-reversal symmetry

 where $\omega_k=\omega+2J\cos(\theta-k)$.
 Note that only the modes with the same magnitude of momentum, $a_{\pm k}$ and $b_{\pm k}$, are coupled with each other; thus, the Hamiltonian can be diagonalized for each $k$.
-Four excitation energies are
+Four excitation energies are given by